AdobeDocs/experience-manager-cloud-service.sv-SE/help/assets/dynamic-media/config-dm.md

 #### Lägga till anpassade MIME-typer för format som inte stöds {#adding-custom-mime-types-for-unsupported-formats}

-Du kan lägga till anpassade MIME-typer för format som inte stöds i AEM Resurser.
-För att säkerställa att alla nya noder som du lägger till i CRXDE Lite inte tas bort av AEM, måste du se till att du flyttar MIME-typen före `image_` och dess aktiverade värde är inställt på **[!UICONTROL false]**.
+Du kan lägga till anpassade MIME-typer för format som inte stöds i AEM Assets.
+To ensure that any new node you add in CRXDE Lite is not deleted by AEM, you must ensure that you move the MIME type before `image_` and its enabled value is set to **[!UICONTROL false]**.

 **Lägga till anpassade MIME-typer för format som inte stöds**